 Research Summary.
-In a maximum of 7,500 characters (English and French), applicants should detail the rationale, hypothesis, objective(s), methodological approach (including sex and gender considerations in the research design), analysis and reporting, timeline, applicant's role, and the expected contributions (i.e. impacts and benefits) of the proposed research for women's heart and/or brain health.
+In a maximum of one and half 10,000 characters (English andFrench), including references, applicants should detail the rationale, hypothesis, objective(s), methodological approach (including sex and gender considerations in the research design), analysis and reporting, timeline, applicant's role, and the expected contributions (i.e. impacts and benefits) of the proposed research for women's heart and/or brain health.